Charles Street

 Balcony and Windows

-• Barbeques are prohibited from use of storage in the apartment or on the balcony.
+- Barbecues are prohibited in the apartment or on the balcony.

-• The Resident shall not throw any article from a window or balcony or remove any window screen or pane.
-Not only is it illegal, but also it could seriously injure anyone who happens to be below.
+- Do not throw any article from a window or balcony or remove any window screen or pane.

-• Never remove a window guard.
-If you need air, please open your balcony door instead.
-Also, please be careful that children do not play near the living room windows.
+- Never remove a window guard.
 Window restrictors have been installed on your windows to ensure that they open no more than four inches.
-If window guards are not present, request them at the Residence Office.
+If window guards are not present, request them at the Housing Services Office.

 Car Security